Wanderers-Of-The-Rift/wotr-mod/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, including but not limited to Discord, Github, and Reddit.
+This Code of Conduct applies within all community spaces, including but not limited to Discord, Github, Build/Test servers, and Reddit.

 It also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official e-mail address,